'Why do dog grooming scissors catch, lock or jam?'

 The blades should just glide passed one another and no additional pressure should be applied by the dog groomer.
-If this is occurring, it might be a sign that the scissor's tension is incorrect (see above) or the cutting edge of the blades are blunt and this may be a sign that the scissor needs sharpening.
-It is advised that if more pressure is needed in order to get the scissor's blades to cut, it is recommended to seek the advise of a professional scissor sharpener.
+If this is occurring, it might be a sign that the scissor's tension is incorrect (see above) or the cutting edge of the blades is blunt and this may be a sign that the scissor needs sharpening.
+It is advised that if more pressure is needed in order to get the scissor's blades to cut, it is recommended to seek the advice of a professional scissor sharpener.

 Incorrect scissor tension.

 Tension is the force along the length of a medium, especially energy that is carried by a flexible medium.
 Tension is an action-reaction pair of forces at each end of the said elements.